Flat 60% off

 «Mac Address Flooding: Learning & Aging

-TCP is a transport layer protocol in the TCP/IP protocol suite, which is used in computer networking.
-Its purpose is to ensure reliable communication between applications across a network.
+TCP is a transport layer protocol in the TCP/IP protocol suite, used to ensure reliable communication between applications across a network.
+To understand the TCP working process, you should be familiar with how TCP establishes a connection, transfers data, and then terminates the connection.

-TCP/IP breaks down data into smaller packets, addresses them, sends them through the network, and ensures they are reassembled in the correct order at the destination.
-This process includes error checking and retransmission of lost packets.
+TCP works by breaking down data into smaller packets, addressing them, sending them through the network, and ensuring they are reassembled in the correct order at the destination.
+This process also includes error checking and retransmission of lost packets.

 CCNP Certification TrainingJoin our online live training class.Explore course